cloudmesh-community/book/chapters/cloud/virtualization.md

 * QEMU can be downloaded from <http://www.qemu.org/download/>.

 * A collection of images for testing purposes is provided at <https://wiki.qemu.org/Testing/System_Images>

+An example for using QEMU is provided in Section [Virtual Machine Management with QEMU]{@s-qemu-kvm}

 #### KVM (B)